 Set aside time to digitize your receipts each week.

 Some small business owners like to set aside some time once per month to digitize their receipts.
 However, if you’ve already had problems with falling behind on small business bookkeeping tasks, it might be better to do this once per week or even at the end of each day.

 Use a receipt scanner to digitize all of your paper receipts.
 You can upload your digital receipts into QuickBooks®.
 The software will match each receipt to the record of the corresponding transaction.
 All you’ll need to do is approve the match.
 Alternatively, if the receipt lacks a corresponding digital transaction, QuickBooks® will create one for you.
 Digitizing your receipts is an easy way to stay on top of IRS requirements without having to resort to the messy shoebox method.

 Don’t wait until you start to fall behind on your small business bookkeeping tasks to enlist professional assistance.

 If you’re finding it difficult to keep up with all the demands on your time, it’s time to enlist the help of an accounting professional to ensure your books stay up-to-date and accurate

 At Accounting Meister, we have more than 20 years of experience providing outsourced accounting and bookkeeping assistance to start-ups and small businesses.
 With QuickBooks® ProAdvisor Certification, we’ve also conducted more than 3,400 hours of independent QuickBooks® training and tutoring to help SMB owners stay on top of their daily transactions.
-Contact us to request a free, no-obligation, 15-minute consultation.
+Contact us to request an initial consultation.

 Need Help to Get Caught Up With Bookkeeping Tasks?